 Everything You Need to Know about Cigar Shapes and Sizes

+THE RING GAUGE - The ring gauge refers to the diameter of a cigar and just as the length does, it too has an impact on the smoking time.
+A ring gauge is measured in 64ths of an inch.
+So, the Cohiba Siglo II, for example, has a 43 ring gauge and is therefore 43/64 of an inch in diameter.
 The length and ring gauge of a cigar does not impact the strength of a cigar; it is controlled by the tobacco blend used within it.
-Nevertheless, the length and thickness of a cigar will have an affect on how the cigars burn.
+Nevertheless, the length and thickness of a cigar will affect how the cigars burn.
 For instance, thin cigars like the La Gloria Cubana Medaille d'Or No. 4 Cigar will burn quicker and hotter than a thicker cigar.

 Parejos and Figuarados

 Cigar shapes separate into two categories, the Parejo, which is a standard shape with a rounded head, and the Figurado which has an irregular shape.
 Now we'd love to provide you with a fully conclusive list of every single shape, but the following guide will provide you with more than the basics and assist you in your journey to cigar aficionado.

 PAREJOS - Parejos are considered to be a typical cigar format.
 These are straight-sided and very smooth - with their main feature being the classic round head.
 Most have an open foot and the head will need to be cut before smoking.

 PETIT CORONA (MAREVA) - Seeing as its parent was so popular, it was an obvious choice to make a corona in a smaller format to please smokers who have less time to spend on their cigars.
 This vitola usually measures at 114mm with a 40-42 ring gauge.
 The Montecristo No.4 Cigar is a great example of the Petit Corona vitola.